 Providing for the establishment of fees and additional aesthetic requirements via regulation gives the City flexibility to increase fees and further protect the public interest in the event that the legal challenges reduce the preemptive impact of the FCC Order.

-We are now shifting to the task of drafting administrative regulations that will specify the components of the application process, requirements, and fees.
-Once drafted, the regulations will be made available to the public for comment.
+We are now shifting to the task of sharing proposed administrative regulations that will specify the components of the application process, requirements, and fees.

 Resources and Links